 The example so far illustrates the focus of Core Data.
-Your primary task has been to specify the data model in your application.
+Your primary tasks have been to specify the data models in your application, and to implement custom logic relating to the data.
 The Core Data framework (in conjunction with Cocoa bindings for the user interface) has provided the infrastructure to support most of the other required behaviors.